Biocomputation-CBGP/LAPrepository/SetFunctions/README.md

 ### Objective

-A function that will define a tiprack associated with a pipette in an available position that does not raise a space conflict error
+A function that will define a tip rack associated with a pipette in an available position that does not raise a space conflict error

 ### Tested systems